tomohisa/dcb-events.github.io/docs/examples/unique-username.md

     - This is of course a potential solution, with or without DCB, but it falls outside the scope of these examples
 - Create a dedicated storage for allocated usernames and make the write side insert a record when the corresponding Event is recorded
     - This adds a source of error and potentially locked usernames unless Event and storage update can be done in a single transaction
-- Use the [Reservation pattern](../glossary.md#reservation-pattern) to lock a username and only continue if the locking succeeded
+- Use the [Reservation Pattern](../glossary.md#reservation-pattern) to lock a username and only continue if the locking succeeded
-    - This works but adds quite a lot of complexity and additional events and the need for Sagas/[Process Managers](../glossary.md#process-manager) or multiple writes in a single request
+    - This works but adds quite a lot of complexity and additional Events and the need for Sagas/[Process Managers](../glossary.md#process-manager) or multiple writes in a single request

 ## DCB approach

-With DCB all events that affect the unique contraint (the username in this example) can be tagged with the corresponding value (or a hash of it):
+With DCB all Events that affect the unique contraint (the username in this example) can be tagged with the corresponding value (or a hash of it):

 ![unique username example](img/unique-username-01.png)